‘With the summer gown the summer hat will appear […] And one of these is a piazza hat for nice wear, yet so simple that any one might imitate it.

-I draped white chiffon over a cotton foundation for my big Edwardian hat and sewed it down by hand.
+For my Edwardian hat, I draped white chiffon over a foundation of white cotton fabric and sewed it down by hand.

-Then I trimmed the hat with two large white ostrich plumes, a white satin bow and a pink and cream paper rose with green leaves.
+Then I trimmed the hat with two large white ostrich plumes, a white satin bow and a pink paper roses.

-The hat is inspired by hats like this 1900s hat with tulle and ostrich feather, hat with plumes and roses, hat with plumes, this 1910 hat with plumes and flower, 1908-10 hat with draped net or chiffon and roses, this 1907 photograph of hat with roses, and this 1906 painting of a straw and tulle hat with roses.
+My Edwardian hat is inspired by the following antique Edwardian hats: hat with plumes and roses (photograph), 1910s hat with plumes and flower at the MET museum, 1908-10 hat with draped net or chiffon and roses also at the MET, 1907 garden party hat with large roses (photograph), and this 1906 painting of a straw and tulle hat with roses.

 By the way, my Edwardian hat is actually just a slip-on cover for my 18th century hand-braided straw hat!
 That way I don’t have to store two hats. 😉

 Related: 18th Century Hand-Braided Straw Hat